The Parlement des Jeunes

-The APF is a parliamentary organisation which has no political agenda but brings together many nations across the world where French is used, including Canada, African countries such as Senegal and Madagascar, Asian countries such as Laos and Vietnam, and of course Europe.
+The APF is a parliamentary organisation which has no political agenda but brings together many nations across the world where French is used, including Canada, African countries such as Senegal and Madagascar, Asian countries such as Laos and Vietnam, and Europe.

 |European Region member branches

-One of the aims of the APF is to seek closer co-operation amongst different cultures in countries which are wholly or partially French speaking and it supports initiatives of any kind which help spread the use of the French language.
+One of the aims of the APF is to seek closer co-operation amongst different cultures in countries which are wholly or partially French-speaking and it supports initiatives of any kind which help spread the use of the French language.

 Who belongs to the APF in Jersey?

 All States members are eligible to be members of the APF.
-The Jersey Section selects members to attend annual regional meetings, particularly with French speaking countries in the European region, which helps to improve relationships with countries closer to home.
+The Jersey Section selects members to attend annual regional meetings, particularly with French-speaking countries in the European region, which helps to improve relationships with countries closer to home.
 A Jersey States member attends the annual plenary Assembly every 2 years when the Parlement des Jeunes is held (in the same country and at the same time).